rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

 * The tool migrates table by table
 * During the migration foreign key constraints might be violated temporarily
 * Sorting tables is not always possible (e.g. because of circular dependencies)
-* When the migration completed the database should be fully consistent again
+* When the migration is done the database should be fully consistent again

 <!-- .slide: data-state="normal" id="p2m-issues-galera" data-timing="20s" -->